eyalev/notes/pages/reading_list.md

   - Mindset shift
     - The power of self-belief and self-determination
       - People laughed and ridiculed the Wright brothers, but they just kept at it.
-    - How hard it is to asses the worth of something in real time when in hindsight stuff seem so obvious.
+    - How hard it is to asses the worth of something in real time, and later in hindsight things seem obvious.
-        - The Wrights tried to sell their airplane to the US army, but the people in the US army didn't understand why would they need it.
+        - The Wrights tried to sell their airplane to the US army, but the people in the army didn't understand why they would need it.
           - So the Wright brothers sold their airplane to France instead.